practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/FreeBASIC/README.md

 Make sure that _**libtinfo5**_ is installed in your Linux system to make FreeBASIC working: https://askubuntu.com/questions/1531760/how-to-install-libtinfo5-on-ubuntu24-04

-This means that the compiled program depends on this **shared library** at least, being installed on the target machine.
+This means that the dynamically linked program depends also on that **shared library**, also being installed on the target machine.
 Install it like this for example if it's missing yet:

 ```
 sudo dpkg -i ./libtinfo5_6.3-2ubuntu0.1_amd64.deb